kid1412621/dotfiles/README.md

 Under the hoods, using [stow](https://www.gnu.org/software/stow/) to create symbolic links.

 > > [!NOTE]
-> 1. The intall script only supports package manager: brew, dnf and apt.
+> 1. The install script only supports package manager: brew, dnf and apt.
 And make sure the user got install permission.
 > 2. Replace `.ssh/config` with your own settings.

 ## Todo:

-- [ ] Fisnish all packages and configs.
+- [ ] Finish all packages and configs.
-- [ ] Distro-specific configs, like bat, fd under Ubuntu.
+- [x] Distro-specific configs, like bat, fd under Ubuntu.
 - [ ] Replace `git submodules` with `git subtree`.